If you are still on the fence about adopting a cat breed, you may be wondering about the differences between Maine Coon

 Take a look at my article ‘Maine Coon Raw Food Diet‘ to see if you agree!

 Maine Coons are playful, kitten-like cats who need plenty of toys to keep from getting bored.
-In fact, what many owners do not realize is that Maine Coons often remain kitten-like, late into their adult lives!
+What many owners do not realize is that Maine Coons often remain kitten-like, late into their adult lives!

 Siamese cats have even more energy than Maine Coons, and need lots of toys to stay entertained.
 Many Siamese cats can benefit from puzzle-type toys that stimulate their mind.